 Arké is an iOS wallet implementing the Ark protocol, a UTXO-sharing scheme for off-chain bitcoin payments.
-It provides instant, cheap transactions with non-custodial guarantees and unilateral exit to the base layer.
+It provides instant, low-fee transactions with non-custodial guarantees and unilateral exit to the base layer.

 This page covers the architecture, trust assumptions, and tradeoffs.
+For the plain-language version, see How Arké works.
 For protocol-level detail, see the Ark documentation.
+If you prefer a video intro, here's a good one.

 The Ark protocol in brief